vivaria/edisonrul.ing/README.md

 ## FORTUNE LADY EARTH

-*   If the Level of "Fortune Lady Earth" is reduced by an effect like "Miniaturize", the effect to inflict damage will not activate when "Fortune Lady Earth's" Level returns to normal.
+*   If the Level of "Fortune Lady Earth" is reduced by an effect like "Miniaturize", the effect to inflict damage will not activate when "Fortune Lady Earth"'s Level returns to normal.

 ## FORTUNE LADY FIRE